irmen/Pyrolite/README.txt

 Pyrolite speaks Pyro4 protocol version 48 only (Pyro 4.38 and later).
-(get an older version of Pyrolite if you need to connect to earlier Pyro versions) The java library requires java 1.7 (jdk/jre 7) or newer.
+(get an older version of Pyrolite if you need to connect to earlier Pyro versions) The java library requires java 8 (jdk/jre 1.8) or newer to compile and run.
 The .net library requires .net framework 4.0 or newer.
 The Java code was developed using Eclipse.
 The C#/.NET source was developed using mono, monodevelop and sharpdevelop.